tiagodeluna/study-notes/DevOps/devops-edx-course/README.md

 - Docker images are defined by default on something called Union Filesystems, which are basically copy-on-write structures.
 - The image itself is stored like a TAR file, and it has layers.
-- Every time you install something, it creates a new layer' (see table below)
+- Every time you install something, it creates a new layer (see table below)
-- When the image is started, it starts up all the layers already stored as read-only, and then creates a writable top layer, wich is your copy-on-write layer.
+- When the image starts up, it starts up all the layers already stored as read-only, and then creates a writable top layer, wich is your copy-on-write layer.
 - If you wind up removing the container that is running, you will lose all unsaved information.

 | # | Layer | Level |